hubert-kompanowski/Cplusplus/tests/lib/gtest-1.8.0/googletest/docs/V1_6_FAQ.md

 ## Why should I use Google Test instead of my favorite C++ testing framework? ##

-First, let us say clearly that we don't want to get into the debate of which C++ testing framework is **the best**.
+is_first, let us say clearly that we don't want to get into the debate of which C++ testing framework is **the best**.
 There exist many fine frameworks for writing C++ tests, and we have tremendous respect for the developers and users of them.
 We don't think there is (or will